jappeace/jappeaceApplication/content/releasing-software.md

 so his approval wasn't necessary according to our customs.

-Fast forward to the next week, and our dear client success person was in panic once more.
+Fast forward to the next week, and our dear client success person was once again in panic once more.
 It turns out that one of our older customers was still using that button.
 So we had to put it back.
 I warned them that this old flow was broken, missed a lot of stuff and would cause confusion.